pavla-martinkova/osprinciples/dalsi-postupy-en.md

 # Other open science practices

-If you apply any of the following practices (excluding ORCID) please inform project administration.

 ## ORCID

 Authors will create and maintain [ORCID](https://orcid.org/) and include it in their outputs when possible.